Michael-McD/Michael-McD/README.md

 ***About me***

-I read a lot as I'm now retired, and travel between South Africa, England and Japan.
+I read a lot as I'm now retired, and travel between London and Tokyo.
 I'm a Europhile, but am losing my faith in the liberal democratic project (certiantly as a template for the rest of the world).